d-gallagher/python_GraphTheoryProject/README.md

 * Read as "Follow E's ".., this function builds a set of states from a given NFA which can be reached by following any 'E' arrow in the NFA.

 #### Match Function
+* Match compiles the infix regular expression to postfix and creates an NFA from it using the Compile Function.
+* We then create two empty sets of states both present and future states will be located here.
+* The Present set is comprised of any state we land in after following e-arrows from the initial state, using the Followes Function.
+* We can now take a string and loop through it to find all states we can access from that character in the string.
+* Repeat for each character in the string.
+Finally ending up with the string being accepted or rejected and returning true or false.